kristiannorved/Projects/Java-HTTP-Server/README.md

 # Java-HTTP-Server

 This is a simple HTTP 1.1 server that runs in Java.
 The server hosts a website for a fictional church called Indooroopilly Evangelical Church.
 The website has multiple webpages, and comes with CSS styling and JavaScript scripting.
-The website also uses threading to handle connections from multiple clients at once.
+The server also uses threading to handle connections from multiple clients at once.

 ## References